 Aside from catching our fancy as the anthropomorphic pooches, the dogs have time and again, proved their heroism in real-life.
 Movies inspired by real-life dogs are a different breed altogether when you realize the amazing true stories of courage and loyalty that motivated them.

-So hold on to that popcorn bowl and hug your dog.
+So hold on to that popcorn bowl and hug your dog as you read through this dog movies list.

 Movies based on true stories about dogs